Project overview

 Researchers from the ARC North East and North Cumbria have worked hand-in-hand with GPs to co-design the Deep End Network for the North East and North Cumbria, to ensure that it meets the needs of Deep End primary care professionals – and the communities they serve.

-They have used a co-design approach which puts primary care professionals at the centre of planning, development and implementation, helping achieve better buy-in and ensuring the initiative meets real-world needs.
+They used a co-design approach which put primary care professionals at the centre of planning, development and implementation, helping achieve better buy-in and ensuring the initiative meets real-world needs.

 Working with the Deep End GP Network as embedded partners